pollfly/clearml-docs/docs/webapp/applications/hyperparam_opt.md

 of finding the parameters that create the best results in an experiment.
 ClearML supports hyperparameter optimization in its SDK (see [Hyperparameter Optimization](../../fundamentals/hpo.md))

-$$$If I understand correctly, discrete parameters is to choose specific values to try out for a parameter, and uniform parameters to choose a range of parameter values and step size between.

 ## Launching a hyperparameter optimization instance

 To launch an AWS auto-scaler instance: